oroinc/documentation/user_guide/activities/calendar_events/activities_events_actions.rst

 Manage Calendar Events
 ======================

-This section aggregates information about the actions related to the calendar events.
-The topics below guide through the steps of the procedure for every action you can launch.
+Each topic of this section guides you through the steps required to perform one of the actions related to calendar events.
+As there are usually more than one way to start the same action, only the most straightforward way is described here.
+Follow the links at the end of the topics to learn about the alternative ways to start the action.

 .. contents::
    :local: